drikrimachoudry-maker/healthcare-admissions-bi-dashboard/README.md

 Hospital readmissions are one of the most significant cost drivers in US healthcare.
 The Centers for Medicare and Medicaid Services (CMS) penalizes hospitals with high 30-day readmission rates through the Hospital Readmissions Reduction Program (HRRP).
 Understanding which patients are at highest risk, which diagnoses drive the most readmissions, and whether post-discharge follow-up is adequate are critical questions for hospital administrators and quality teams.

 **This dashboard answers:**
-- Which diagnoses and patient populations drive the highest readmission rates? { Page 2- Clinical Deep Dive - Bar chart ( Readmission Rate by Age group )  & Clustered Bar Chart ( Avg LOS and Readmission Rate by Diagnosis ) }
+- Which diagnoses and patient populations drive the highest readmission rates? { Page 2- Clinical Deep Dive - Bar Chart ( Readmission Rate by Age group )  & Clustered Bar Chart ( Avg LOS and Readmission Rate by Diagnosis ) }
 - Which patient populations carry the highest predicted risk? { Page 3- Predictive Analytics - Bar Chart ( Avg Predicted Risk Score by Age Group ) }
 - Is the hospital's follow-up care adequate for high-risk patients? { Page 3- Predictive Analuytics - Matrix Tooltip on High Predicted Risk Patients ) }
 - How well does the AI risk model predict actual readmission outcomes? { Page 3- Predictive Analuytics - Stacked Bar Chart ( Model Validation - Predicted Risk and Actaul Readmission ) }